Chat Memory

 }

-Queries the chat's memory store using semantic search.
-Returns the top 5 matching memories ranked by relevance score.
+Queries the workspace's memory store using semantic search.
+Returns up to

 | Parameter | Type | Required | Description |